 Speaking Engagements

 Pete works closely with an international team of brilliant communicators from across the 24-7 movement, such as Tyler Staton, Jill Weber, Brian Heasley, Sarah Yardley and Alain Emerson.
-Regrettably he can’t currently accept the majority of personal speaking invitations he receives, but is always happy to recommend a speaker for your event, and of course his teaching is widely available in print and online, particularly from Emmaus Rd.
+Regrettably he’s unable to accept many speaking invitations, but can always recommend someone for your event.
+His teaching is also available in print and online, particularly from Emmaus Rd.

 Accountability

-Pete and Sammy Greig meet monthly with a personal Oversight Group which advises and holds them to account.
-This Group represents the boards of 24-7 Prayer International and Emmaus Rd Church.
+Pete and Sammy Greig are accountable to an Oversight Group which represents the boards of 24-7 Prayer International and Emmaus Rd Church.

 Mervyn Thomas, CMG (chair), founded the human rights advocacy Group CSW more than 40 years ago, working with governments to fight religious persecution.
 Today he serves as its President.
 In 2018 Queen Elizabeth II made him a Companion of the Most Distinguished Order of St Michael and St George (CMG): one of the highest honours in the British system.